How I Will Use Google Ads to Get Your Maine Law Firm More Business

 As an attorney, your goal is to get clients, not maximize website traffic.
-And a basic rule of getting client is that you want to attract people who are ready, willing and able to avail themselves of your legal services - not “tire-kickers”.
+And a basic rule of getting clients is that you want to attract people who are ready, willing and able to avail themselves of your legal services - not “tire-kickers”.
 That way, you won't spend money on ad views by users who don't engage with your ad and so don't become clients.

 Successful Google Ads campaigns will take care of that.
 That's where I come in.
 You run and grow your law firm, win cases for clients.
 I'll run your Google Ads, and we'll both make money.